Personal Favourites /

 Appeared on ‘Dire Straits’ – Dire Straits (1978).

-A few others that came very close were the solo from The Cars’ ‘Best Friend’s Girl’, Ed King’s first solo from Lynyrd Skynyrd’s ‘Sweet Home Alabama’, Chaz Jankel's solo from Ian Dury & The Blockheads' 'Clevor Trever', Richie Blackmore’s from Rainbow’s ‘Since You Been Gone’, Angus Young's from AC/DC's 'You Shook Me All Night Long', Slash’s from Guns ‘n’ Roses’s ‘Outta Get Me’, Eric Shenkman’s from The Spin Doctors’ ‘Little Miss Can’t Be Wrong’, Eric Bell’s from Thin Lizzy’s ‘Whiskey In The Jar’, Lyndsey Buckingham’s from Fleetwood Mac’s ‘Don’t Stop’, Keith Scott’s from Bryan Adams’ ‘Can’t Stop This Thing We Started’, Steve Lukather’s from Toto’s ‘Rosanna’, Jeff Cease’s from The Black Crowes’ version of ‘Hard To Handle’, Albert Lee’s from Eric Clapton’s live version of ‘Further On Up The Road’(on the ‘Just One Night’ album), the solo from Little Feat’s ‘Perfect Imperfection’ (either Paul Barrere or Lowell George?), Graham Coxon's crazy but great solo from Blur's 'Coffee and TV' and the short solo from Shania Twain’s ‘From This Moment On’ (probably Dan Huff, but maybe Brent Mason?), as well as several others by the guitarists named above.
+A few others that came very close were the solo from The Cars’ ‘Best Friend’s Girl’, Scott Gorham's from Thin Lizzy's 'Dancin' in the Moonlight', Ed King’s first solo from Lynyrd Skynyrd’s ‘Sweet Home Alabama’, Chaz Jankel's solo from Ian Dury & The Blockheads' 'Clevor Trever', Richie Blackmore’s from Rainbow’s ‘Since You Been Gone’, Slash’s from Guns ‘n’ Roses’‘Outta Get Me’, Tom Morello's from Rage Against The Machine's 'Killing In The Name', Eric Shenkman’s from The Spin Doctors’ ‘Little Miss Can’t Be Wrong’, Eric Bell’s from Thin Lizzy’s ‘Whiskey In The Jar’, Lyndsey Buckingham’s from Fleetwood Mac’s ‘Don’t Stop’, Ry Cooder's from John Hiatt's 'Lipstick Sunset', Keith Scott’s from Bryan Adams’ ‘Can’t Stop This Thing We Started’, Steve Lukather’s from Toto’s ‘Rosanna’, Jeff Cease’s from The Black Crowes’ version of ‘Hard To Handle’, Albert Lee’s from Eric Clapton’s live version of ‘Further On Up The Road’(on the ‘Just One Night’ album), George Harrison's from The Beatles' 'All My Loving', the solo from Little Feat’s ‘Perfect Imperfection’ (either Paul Barrere or Lowell George?), Graham Coxon's crazy but great solo from Blur's 'Coffee and TV' and the short solo from Shania Twain’s ‘From This Moment On’ (probably Dann Huff again, but maybe Brent Mason?), as well as several others by the guitarists named in my Top Ten Guitar Solos above.

 Guitar Riffs: